Going back to the root of the word “Vipassana” may help to better understand what is meant by Vipassana Meditation.

 All these practices are certainly not only limited to special periods of sitting and walking and so on, but can and should be extended to all our activities during the day.

-Nowadays, there are numerous retreats, courses, trainings, temples, and centers in Thailand and around the world that provide us with the calm environment where we can get initiated in both the theoretical background as well as the practical application of Vipassana meditation.
+Nowadays, there are numerous retreats, courses, trainings, temples, and centers in Thailand, Myanmar, Sri Lanka, and in many countries around the world that provide us with the calm environment where we can get initiated in both the theoretical background as well as the practical application of Vipassana meditation.